Council Member Nancy A. Lyons

 Ms. Lyons holds a Masters of Business Administration from California State University, Fullerton, and a bachelor’s degree in economics from Pitzer College, Claremont.

 Ms. Lyons has an extensive community service resume that includes serving more than 30 years on the American Association of University Women, 20 years on the Friends of the Diamond Bar Library, 10 years on the Diamond Bar Woman’s Club and most recently joined the Toastmasters International organization.

 Among the recognition that Ms. Lyons has received is a Diamond Bar Library Volunteer of the Year award in 2008, and a City of Diamond Bar Outstanding Volunteer award in 2007.
 She was named Educational Foundation Honoree in 1984-1986.

-Ms. Lyons has lived in Diamond Bar with her husband, Larry Smith, since 1979, and they have two children, Nathan and Alexandra, both of whom are college graduates.
+Ms. Lyons has lived in Diamond Bar with her husband, Larry Smith, since 1979.
+She has been married for 37 years and has two children, Nathan and Alexandra, both of whom are college graduates.